Boston College builds lead, holds off Maryland for 36-30 win

 BIG PLAYS

-Johnson had 62- and 30-yard TD runs in the first half.
+Johnson had 62- and 30-yard TD runs in the first half and a 29-yard run early in the fourth quarter that gave Maryland the ball in Eagles territory, but it turned the ball over on downs at the 41.

+''He's consistently been a big-play guy for us all year,'' Durkin said.

 Hills threw a 63-yard TD pass to Teldrick Morgan and a 52-yard pass to Levern Jacobs for a score to get Maryland within nine points.
-Johnson had a 29-yard run early in the fourth quarter to give Maryland the ball in Eagles territory, but it turned the ball over on downs at their 41.

 SHINING STAR

 Landry was the only player in the game on The Associated Press All-America team, earning second-team honors, and showed why he merited the recognition.
-The 6-foot-3, 250-pound junior entered with 15 sacks, tying with Florida State's DeMarcus Walker for the most in the nation, and had 1 1/2 of his team's eight sacks.
+The 6-foot-3, 250-pound junior entered with 15 sacks, tying with Florida State's DeMarcus Walker for the most in the nation, and had 1 1/2 sacks against Maryland.
 Landry also had a one-handed interception and deflected passes on consecutive plays on Maryland's drive late in the fourth quarter that ended with a fumble.

+Addazio said he and Landry have talked about his upcoming decision, to stay for his senior season or to enter the NFL draft, and will discuss the topic again soon after gathering information.

+''My thing is, you do what's best for the players,'' Addazio said. ''If it's best for a player to leave, you advise him that.''

 MISSING FOR MARYLAND

 The Terrapins were without their leading tackler, linebacker Shane Cockerille, who was ruled ineligible.
-School officials declined to provide details before the game.
+Durkin and school officials declined to provide details.

 TAKEAWAY

-Maryland: DJ Durkin, a first-year head coach, has built a career on defense and special teams.
+Maryland: Durkin, a first-year head coach, has built a career on defense and special teams.
 The Terrapins struggled on defense against a previously offensively challenged team, giving him plenty to work on in the offseason.

 Boston College: The Eagles were impressive on offense in the first half, scoring 29 points and gaining 238 yards, with a creative mix of plays through the air and on the ground before appearing to relax and regress.